 Conclusion

 It is critical for innovation in agriculture to tackle the various challenges faced in South Asia.
 Development in technology, aided by robust policy frameworks and regional cooperation, can ensure the agricultural sector’s productivity and sustainability and be more youth-friendly.
-By promoting and practising environment-conducive innovation, South Asia can achieve rural prosperity, food security, and environmental sustainability.
+By promoting and practicing environmentally conducive innovation, South Asia can achieve rural prosperity, food security, and environmental sustainability.
+For a successful transformation, the involvement of the youth needs to be ensured.
+The government and institutions must continue to support the empower the youth to ensure the sustainable future of agriculture in the region.

 References